etruel/wpematico/readme.txt

 == Changelog ==
 = 1.4.2 =
 * Fixes to save the titles as UTF-8 without html entities.
 (For international characters)
+* Tweaks the query of the campaigns to run the cron.

 = 1.4.1 =
 * Fixes to save the posts as UTF-8 without html entities.
 (For international characters)